logicmagix/tide42/README.md

 ## Requirements

 - ``tmux``
-- ``neovim`` 0.9.0+ (tested on 0.9.5)
+- ``neovim`` 0.9.0+ (tested on 0.9.5 and 0.12)
 - ``vim-plug`` curl -fLo ~/.local/share/nvim/site/autoload/plug.vim --create-dirs \
 https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 - ``TermiC`` wget "https://raw.githubusercontent.com/hanoglu/TermiC/main/TermiC.sh"  (live C/C++ shell)
 - ``Anaconda3`` with ``IPython`` (preferred, but may work with base ``IPython``)
 - ``bash``
 - Works on ARM.
-Tested on a Raspberry Pi5 and nvim 0.9.5 had to be built from source.
+Tested on a Raspberry Pi5.
+Nvim 0.9.5 and 0.12 had to be built from source.
 Check your distro and dependencies on ARM.

 ## Installation